SCORE

 Why You Shouldn’t Optimize Freely in Simulation

-It looks great in sim, then breaks on hardware.
+It works in sim, then breaks on hardware.

 Push Soccer Ball